-Correction, explanation or supplementation of the arbitral award
+Correction, explanation, or supplementation of the arbitral award

-Pursuant to § 627(1) ZPO, the arbitral award may in certain cases be amended by the court of arbitration itself.
-If no time limit has been agreed between the parties in this regard, each of the parties may request from the court of arbitration, within four weeks from receipt of the arbitral award, to correct clerical or computational errors, to explain a particular part of the award or to issue a supplementary arbitral award on claims that have been asserted in the arbitration proceedings but not dealt with in the arbitral award.
-However, none of the foregoing shall start a new time limit for bringing the action for rescission.
+Pursuant to § 627(1) ZPO, the arbitral award may be altered by the court of arbitration itself in certain cases.
+If no time limit has been agreed between the parties in this regard, each of the parties may request from the court of arbitration, within four weeks from receipt of the arbitral award, to correct clerical or computational errors, to explain a certain part of the arbitral award, or to issue a supplementary arbitral award on claims that have been asserted in the arbitration proceedings but have not been dealt with in the arbitral award.
+All of this, however, will not trigger a new time limit for bringing the action for rescission.

-Enforcement of the arbitration award
+Enforcement of the arbitral award